wingsofkarikala/rokumi-v1-onlytext/README.md

-# rokumi-v1-onlytext
+# rokumi-v1-text_to_text
 Rokumi's first version.
-Starting with brainstorming recipe using text.
-Voice to be added in v2
+Starting with the first feature - brainstorming recipe; using text to text.
+Voice to text will be added in v2. voice to voice modality in v3.